Religion & Spirituality:Christianity

 In Holland and Northern Europe, during this period, there was a renewed interest in a personal devotional life with God.
 One such group was the 'Brethren of the Common Life', who emphasised personal devotion, poverty, chastity and obedience in a semi-monastic lifestyle.

-The "Imitation of Christ" a of devotions divided into 4 parts.
+The "Imitation of Christ" a devotional book divided into 4 parts.

 Here are some quotes from that book – ahead of its time in many ways!